ilariamolinari/API_CustomerService/CustomerService-API.md

 ```
 WARNING: This method overwrites existing customer information, be sure to insert correct ID.

-WARNING2: If the ID is unassigned, this method insert a new customer with the chosen ID.
+WARNING2: If the ID is unassigned, does nothing.

  ### UPDATE customer (PATCH) ###